Building a Machine Learning Development Environment

 7. Installing TensorFlow 2

-If you installed PyTorch in a virtual environment in step 6, deactivate that virtual environment, go back to steps 3 and 4 to create and activate a new virtual environment, then proceed.
-If you skipped step 6, just proceed as is.
+If you installed PyTorch in a virtual environment in step 6, deactivate that environment, go back to steps 3 and 4 to create and activate a new virtual environment, and then proceed.
+If you skipped step 6, just continue.

 Install TensorFlow as follows: